I’ve heard it said a dozen times, “Why would you travel to _____ when your kids are so little, they won’t remember.”

 Travel now while they still want to be seen with you – 😉

-Tips for dealing with travel and screen-time HERE
+Tips for dealing with travel and screen time HERE

-It seems like everyone I know that has older children has had a better experience when mom and dad have already spent tons of hours on the road with the kids.
+It seems like everyone I know who has older children has had a better experience when mom and dad have already spent tons of hours on the road with the kids.
 I can testify to this.
 We just went a week camping and traveling throughout Vermont and New Hampshire and had very little whining from the big kids.
 There isn’t that awkwardness of “Ok, now are going to try to travel together for a week and not kill each other.”
 In other words, begin a routine now, even if it’s just short-term travel, and the benefits will be longstanding.

 Travel with your kids NOW because you don’t know what the future holds